Networking with other vegan businesses is easy—you just need to know where to look!

 It hosts events regularly; while some are exclusive for investors and startups that are part of their pitch events, others welcome other vegan startups.

-Vegan Business Networking/Nation
+Vegan Business Mastermind

 Vegan Entrepreneurs Network